EthanPany/MathJax-Clipboard-Formula-Replacer/README.md

 *   **Lightweight:** Requires no special browser permissions (`@grant none`).
 *   **Console Logging:** Provides feedback in the browser console regarding its operations and successful installation.

+# Timeline

+I'll test it myself.
+When ready (stable) I'll maybe upload it to GreasyFork.
+First time doing this, all comments suggestions and critics are welcome!

 ## How It Works

 This is a UserScript, intended to be used with a browser extension like Tampermonkey or Greasemonkey.